 Change in the average Victorian Default Offer annual bill by cost component, for small business customers with annual usage of 10,000 kWh, $ nominal

-Key facts from our draft decision
+Key facts from our final decision

 We have made some changes to the method used to calculate default offer prices

-Default Offer prices in 2025-26 are relatively flat compared to 2024-25
+Default Offer prices in 2025-26 are slightly higher compared to 2024-25

 Support is available to help you manage and pay your energy bills